Changing Landscapes Along Petty's Run

 Cotton and Paper

-The Firthian Cotton Mill and the Front Street Paper Mill
+The Firthian Cotton Mill and the Front Street Paper

 Following the demise of the Trenton Steel Works in the mid-1780s, the stretch of Petty's Run between the State House and the Old Barracks saw no industrial use for almost 30 years.
 Around 1813-14, water powered industrial activity resumed.
 Josiah Firthian, a cabinet-maker living on West State Street, bought part of the old plating mill property and erected Trenton's first cotton mill, realigning the run to flow in a stone-lined channel between the West State and West Front Street bridges.

 Firthian's cotton mill struggled from the start.
 Heavily mortgaged, the building was partially destroyed by a flood midway through its construction.
 It apparently operated for only two or three years, probably for spinning and carding, and in 1816 Firthian ceded control of the property to his creditors.
 By 1822 the mill was offered for sale with the note that "it could be finished so as make two handsome dwelling houses."
 Although no longer visible, remains of the cotton mill walls survive above the plating mill foundations, below the corner of the Thomas Edison State College.

 Much more successful was the paper mill established by Garret D. Wall in 1827.
 Wall a leading politician and attorney, owned much of the land along this stretch of Petty's Run, living in a fine three-story house at the corner of West State and Delaware Streets.
-Constructed atop the ruins of the steel furnace, the paper mill may also have incorporated part of the abandoned cotton mill.
-The Front Street paper mill continued in business until 1876.
-Its ruins, prominently displayed before you, are the subject
+Constructed atop the ruins of the steel furnace,

 Residences and Row Homes